Tire Pressure on Your UTV

 Since typical tire pressures range from 15 to 25 psi for UTVs, there is a constant force trying to push the air through the tire.
 This allows some of the air to escape (called permeation) right through the microscopic spaces between the rubber molecules.
 And somewhat like a rubber balloon, the air will eventually escape if it is not replenished.
 All things being equal, a tire's inflation pressure will go down by about 1 psi every month.
 This means that if air isn't added for two to three months, the tire's inflation pressures will probably be 2 to 3 psi low.

-Disadvantages of Underinflation
+Disadvantages of underinflation

 An underinflated tire can't maintain its normal shape and becomes flatter than intended while in contact with the road.
 This can lead to premature tread degradation by as much as 25% compared to OEM recommended pressure.
 Lower inflation pressure will allow the tire to deflect (bend) more as it rolls.
 This will build up internal heat, increase rolling resistance and cause a reduction in fuel economy of up to 5%.
 You would experience a significant loss of steering precision and cornering stability.
+Never drive at high speeds under low tire pressure!

-Disadvantages of Overinflation
+Disadvantages of overinflation

 An overinflated tire is stiff and unyielding and the size of its footprint in contact with the road is reduced (hence why people deflate when rock crawling).
 If a UTV's tires are overinflated by 6 psi, they could be damaged more easily when running over obstacles or rough terrain, especially at higher speeds.
 Higher inflated tires cannot isolate trail irregularities well, causing your ride to be much harsher.
 However, higher inflation pressures usually provide an improvement in steering response and cornering stability up to a point.